2nd course: Lights, Sensors & Exposures

 The golden hour:

-In photography, the golden hour is a period shortly after sunrise or before sunset during which daylight is redder and softer compared to when the Sun is higher in the sky.
+In photography, the golden hour is a period shortly after sunrise or before sunset during which daylight is redder and softer in comparison to when the Sun is higher in the sky.

 Color Temperature:

-Color & temperature don’t seem to have a direct relationship with each other, but light sources are often defined in terms of their color temperature & measured in Kelvin Degrees.
+Color & temperature don’t seem to have a direct relationship with each other.
+However, light sources are often recognizable in terms of their color temperature & measured in Kelvin Degrees.

 Walk through this video via ReelSEO: